 Elise Heger, Ed.D.

-Dr. Elise Heger has worked in the field of education for the past 20 years.
+Dr. Elise Heger has worked in the field of education for 25 years.
 She has served as a classroom teacher, building administrator, and district administrator.
-Dr. Heger’s research focuses on instructional strategies that support the development of social-emotional learning.
-She works with educators across Missouri, Kansas, and Arizona.
-She has helped create professional development to support educators in implementing social-emotional competencies and focuses her research on developing an instructional coaching model designed to provide personalized, on-site support to educators implementing social-emotional competency instruction schoolwide.
+Dr. Heger’s research focuses on instructional strategies that support social-emotional learning and result in increased academic learning.
+She provides professional development to support educators in implementing social-emotional competencies and focuses her research on implementation of an instructional coaching model designed to provide personalized, on-site support to educators implementing intrapersonal and interpersonal competency instruction schoolwide.

 Marilyn Ault, Ph.D.

 Dr. Marilyn Ault’s more than 30 years of educational research focuses on adult learning, particularly the instructional use of existing and emerging technologies to support the improvement of teaching and learning.
 She has been a member of multi-state research, professional development, product development grants, contracts, and cooperative agreements.
 These projects required her to participate in the design, implementation, research, and evaluation of professional learning activities, both face-to-face and online, taking into consideration the unique requirements of the adult learner.
 As an external evaluator, Dr. Ault observes and evaluates professional development opportunities, providing an analysis of the quality of online and face-to-face learning opportunities using research-based metrics.

 Tammy Haught, Ed.D.